top of page

 Preeti Koli, Treasurer/Communications Officer

-Preeti is a final year PhD candidate at the School of Education Studies, Dr. B.R.
+Preeti is a final-year PhD scholar at the School of Education Studies, Dr. B.R.
 Ambedkar University Delhi, India.
 Preeti is the first Dalit woman from her community to pursue a Ph.D.
 Her dissertation, "Identity, Agency & Activism: A Narrative Inquiry Of Dalit Women Activists' Experiences in Higher Education in India", brings together the narratives of Dalit Women activists' experiences in higher education from a Dalit Feminist perspective, which have been least explored in scholarly literature.
 This research examines the aspect of agency in the lives of Dalit women because Dalit women are always portrayed as the victims of power structures.
 Apart from this, her research interests more broadly include issues related to intersectionality, caste, gender, education and higher education in the everyday lives of Dalits.
-Preeti has written quite a lot on Dalit women for anti-caste platforms in India like Velivada, Decenter Magazine and she identifies herself as a Dalit Feminist.
-She has also published book reviews for international journals like J Caste.
+Preeti has written quite a lot on Dalit women for anti-caste platforms in India like Velivada, Decenter Magazine and Round Table India: for an Informed Ambedkar Age.
+She writes from a Dalit Feminist perspective bridging the gap between academia and activism.
+She has also published book reviews and papers for international journals like J Caste and Journal of Social Inclusion Studies of Sage.

 bottom of page